artificialfintelligence/artificialfintelligence/README.md

 - 👋 Hi, I’m Farid.
 - 👀 I’m interested in Data Science, Machine Learning and Artificial Intelligence.
-- 🌱 I’m currently delving deeper into Data Science for an eventual career change.
-I'm also learning SwiftUI in my free time.
+- 🌱 I’m currently starting on my next Data Science project while preparing to move from 🇯🇵 back to my home country 🇨🇦 in May.
-- 💞️ I’m looking to collaborate on any cool ideas anyone might have in the DS/ML/AI realm.
+- 💞️ I’m looking for new career opportunities as a developer in the DS/ML/AI realm.
 - 📫 You can reach me by sending me a message on LinkedIn: https://www.linkedin.com/in/faridt/

 <!---